-The CA provides for fines of up to 10% of the parties' turnover implemented before the authorization of the AdC (or the European Commission) if a transaction is not notified or if a transaction is in 2019, the AdC adopted one gun-jumping decision, which led to a fine of €155,000 and adopted one SO.
-However, the AdC currently has 10 ongoing investigations for gun-jumping infringements.
+The CA provides for fines of up to 10% of the parties' total worldwide turnover if a transaction is implemented before the authorization of the AdC (or the European Commission) or if a transaction is not notified.

+In 2021, the AdC adopted one gun-jumping decision, which led to a fine of €395,000 and adopted one SO.